Hyperinflation in early Soviet Russia: War Communism (Summer 1918 to Spring 1921)

 In the words of one economic historian, "The only industry which thrived was that concerned with the production of paper money."
-The amount of currency in circulation from the beginning to the end of 1920, rose from about 225 billion rubles to 1.17 trillion.
+The amount of currency in circulation from the beginning to the end of 1920, rose from about 225 billion fiat rubles to 1.17 trillion.
 This represented a 25-fold increase over the amount of paper money in circulation in 1917.

 With the virtual collapse of money economy in favor of requisition, rationing, and barter, came a virtual abolition of banking in Soviet Russia.
 With productive industry almost completely state-owned, the People's Bank (successor to the pre-revolutionary State Bank) had no credit function; rather, it acted as a clearinghouse for transmission of assets to industry, with funds primarily obtained through currency emission.

 The People's Bank was abolished altogether in January 1920, with the issuance of currency transferred to the People's Commissariat of Finance (Narkomfin).
 The decree shutting down the People's Bank made provision for continued use of the offices of Narkomfin for private finance on a limited and seemingly temporary basis:

 "The nationalization of industry has concentrated in the hands of the government all the most important branches of production and supply...thereby excluding any necessity for the further utilization of the People's Bank as an institution of state credit in the accepted sense of the term.
 The system of banking credit still remains in force for small private industrial enterprise and the needs of individual citizens who place their money in state savings institutions.
 Nevertheless, as these transactions are gradually losing their importance in the economic life of the country, the existence of separate banking institutions is no longer necessary.
 Such transactions are now of secondary importance, and may be successfully carried out by the central and local institutions of the Commissariat of Finance..."

 It was neither Marxist theory that was causing disintegration of the money economy nor the replacement of currency transactions by moneyless credits between state-owned firms, but rather hyperinflation.
 The ruble had collapsed as a store of value and a medium of exchange, but nothing had been created to replace it.